All Products

 • Enable the GTID feature.
 Then, repeat the steps in the "Procedure" section of this topic to restore the data.

-• Disable the GTID feature.
-Comment out the GTID_PURGED parameter in the .sql file that you want to import.
+• If you do not want to enable the GTID feature, you can comment out all GTID_PURGED content in the import file (with the .sql extension).
 Then, repeat the steps in the "Procedure" section of this topic to restore the data.

-• Confirm that the synchronous replication mode is disabled.
-Then, log on to the self-managed instance, run the reset master command, and then repeat the steps in the "Procedure" section of this topic to restore the data.
+• If you do not need to replicate data between a primary instance and secondary instances, you can log on to the database and run the RESET MASTER command.
+Then, repeat the steps in the "Procedure" section of this topic to restore the data.

-• What do I do if the ERROR 3546 (HY000) at line 26: @@GLOBAL.GTID_PURGED cannot be changed: the added gtid set must not overlap with @@GLOBAL.GTID_EXECUTED error message is displayed?
+• How do I resolve the ERROR 3546 (HY000) at line 26: @@GLOBAL.GTID_PURGED cannot be changed: the added gtid set must not overlap with @@GLOBAL.GTID_EXECUTED error?

 restmaster